Kaylaesmith1/activities-backend-api/README.md

 ![Create a Contact](images/create-contact.png)

 The superuser can also edit the contact form by changing the information in the pre-populated fields and saving it.
 The updated information will be stored in the database.
-On this page, the superuser also has the ability to delete the contact form information, which will remove this information from the API and system in general.
+On this page, the superuser also has the ability to delete the contact form information, which will remove this information from the API and the system in general.

 ![Edit Contact Form](images/edit-contact.png)